Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 there are limits to what you can and cannot say.

+Please do.
 I can tell you what I know, which is frankly all I read in the paper.

 We have had

 no word from the Justice Department, no communication from them.
-But it's coming like Christmas, no?

-they're, I think, having a problem, at least as I read in the paper.
+You know, they're, I think, having a problem, at least as I read in the paper.
 What's the supposed case?
 The problem is they don't have a supposed case.

 Aaron Powell, but spell out the accusation.

-Aaron Powell, the accusation is a loose accusation of mortgage fraud,
+Aaron Powell, the accusation is a loose accusation of mortgage fraud, and they are making it against all their political opponents.

-and they are making it against all their political opponents.
-I know that we've been completely open with my mortgage brokers' bankers, so there's no they're there,
+I know that we have been completely open with my mortgage brokers' bankers, so there's no they're there.

-and they know it too.
+And they know it too.
 The question is, I think, are they going to fire everyone in Maryland so they can bring in another Lindsey Halligan like they did in Virginia?

 But we've seen how well that has gone in Virginia with both of the cases they brought against the other two Trump mentioned in that angry tweet having their cases thrown out.

-Trevor Burrus, Jr.: You seem rather serene about this.
+Aaron Powell, you seem rather serene about this.

 To me, what I'm facing is, frankly, the same fight I've been in since he became president the first time.